 Sprinkle over each one a little sugar; after adding berries add also to each tart a tablespoonful of sweet cream.
 They form a delicious addition to the breakfast or luncheon table.

-Mix well together the juice and grated rind of two lemons, two cupfuls of sugar, two eggs and the crumbs of sponge cake; beat it all together until smooth; put into twelve patty pans lined with puff paste and bake until the crust is done.
+Mix well together the juice and grated rind of two lemons, two cupfuls of sugar, two eggs and the crumbs of sponge cake; beat it all together until smooth; put into twelve patty pans lined with puff paste and bake (375°F) until the crust is done.

-For this old fashioned fruit tart recipe, pare, quarter, core, and boil in half a cupful of water, until quite soft, ten large, cooking apples; beat until very smooth and add the yolks of six eggs, or three whole ones, the juice and grated outside rind of two lemons, half a cup of butter, one and a half of sugar (or more, if not sufficiently sweet).
+For this old easy fruit tart recipe, pare, quarter, core, and boil in half a cupful of water, until quite soft, ten large, cooking apples; beat until very smooth and add the yolks of six eggs, or three whole ones, the juice and grated outside rind of two lemons, half a cup of butter, one and a half of sugar (or more, if not sufficiently sweet).

 If desired very nice, cover them when removed from the oven with the meringue made of the whites of three eggs remaining, mixed with three tablespoonfuls of sugar; return to the oven and delicately brown.

 Mrs. Beeton's Every-Day Cookery (1912)

 Recipe for a large Open Tart of Strawberry, or Other Preserve.

 Ingredients: Trimmings of puff paste, any kind of jam.

-Butter a tart-pan of the usual shape, roll out the puff paste to the thickness of 1/8 of an inch, and line the pan with it, prick a few holes in the bottom with a fork to prevent the paste rising and blistering, and bake the tart shell in a brisk oven from 10 to 15 minutes.
+For this easy fruit tart recipe, butter a tart-pan of the usual shape, roll out the puff paste to the thickness of 1/8 of an inch, and line the pan with it, prick a few holes in the bottom with a fork to prevent the paste rising and blistering, and bake the tart shell in a brisk oven (410°F) from 10 to 15 minutes.

 Let the paste cool a little; then fill it with preserve, place on it a few decorative stars or leaves, which have been previously cut out of paste and baked, and the tart is ready for table.